Contact Sales

 Source food and supplies locally

 As well as what you do with your food, you should also consider where you get it from.
-Purchasing food that has to be transported over vast distances unnecessarily contributes to carbon emissions, and also means that it’s not as fresh and therefore will spoil faster.
+Purchasing food that has to be transported over vast distances unnecessarily contributes to carbon emissions and it also means that it’s not as fresh and therefore will spoil faster.

 Offer more varied food options